-The Washington School of Psychiatry’s Center on the Study on Aging offers a series of 6 weekend conferences to help professionals stay current in their work with aging adults and their families.
+The Washington School of Psychiatry’s the Center for the Study of Psychotherapy for Older Adults and Clinical Applications offers a series of 6 weekend conferences to help professionals stay current in their work with aging adults and their families.

 These conferences will provide important knowledge and skills to better serve the aging adult population in a wide range of settings.
 This longest life stage and its phases requires specialized training.